Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Simulation study and discussion

 PELT.
 The PELT has excellent performance for both of the \texttt{fms} signals and \texttt{stairs10}.
 For \texttt{blocks} signal, it is above the average but does not belong to the first class among all.
 As for \texttt{mix} and \texttt{teeth10}, it performs rather average.

 SMUCE.
 The SMUCE has very excellent performance for \texttt{fms} ($\sigma=0.2$).
 However, it behaves poorly for all the other signals.

 CL.
 The CL has nice performance for \texttt{teeth10}.
 For \texttt{blocks} and \texttt{mix}, its performance is satisfactory though not belonging to the first class.
 For both of the \texttt{fms} signals, it shows rather average performance.
 The CL does not behave well for the \texttt{stairs10} signal where it tends to overestimate the number of changes compared to other methods.
-Let us remark here that the performance of CL in our simulation study is better than the corresponding context in \cite{Fryzlewicz2014}.
-This is because when implementing the package \texttt{Segmentor3IsBack}, users need to set the maximum number of segments $N_{\max}$.
-We set $N_{\max}=20$ for all the six signals considering the maximal number of changepoints (i.e. $N-1$) among six signals is 14 and they set $N_{\max}=15$ which resulted in a systematical underestimation of the number of changepoints for CL in their study.

 WBS sSIC.
 We implement the package \texttt{wbs} combining the WBS method with the sSIC stopping criterion which, as it has been shown in \cite{Fryzlewicz2014}, is the overall winner compared to combining the WBS method with other thresholding stopping rules.
 The WBS sSIC has excellent performance for both of the \texttt{fms} signals and \texttt{teeth10}.
 However, it performs rather average for \texttt{blocks} and \texttt{mix}.
 As for \texttt{stairs10}, the performance of WBS sSIC is a little poor as a consequence of overestimating the number of changepoints.
 Such a result has also been confirmed by the study of WBS sSIC in \cite{Fryzlewicz2014}.